karmaout/SOC_epigenetics/README.md

    - Enable stratification of peaks and genes based on motif occupancy (e.g. AP-1 / Fos-family motifs)

 5. **Footprinting analysis (ATAC)**
-   TFs binding differences are inferred from footprinting analysis, and the bash scripts utilize the LSF scheduler for an IBM HPC
+   TFs binding differences are inferred from footprinting analysis, and the bash scripts utilize the LSF scheduler for an IBM HPC.
-   Footprinting analysis is performed externally using **TOBIAS**, and the ΔFrootprinting scores of TFs are used for creating the volcano plots.
+   - Footprinting analysis is performed externally using **TOBIAS** framework
+   - ΔFrootprinting scores of TFs are used for creating the volcano plots

 7. **RNA–ATAC correlation analysis (pseudo-bulk)**
    To assess coupling between transcriptional output and chromatin accessibility: